Comparing hyperbolic and extremal lengths for shortest curves: Proof of Main theorem

 \begin{proof} Since $\Sigma \neq \Sigma_{0,3}$, the set of non-boundary parallel simple closed geodesics is non-empty (by Theorem~\ref{thm:existgeodesic}).
 Let $\gamma$ be the shortest one.
 As in \cite{BS94:PeriodMatrix}, we can use a short orthogeodesic $\eta$ to produce a curve $\tilde{\gamma}$ in $\Sigma$ which is strictly shorter than $\gamma$.
 The challenge is to prove, once we have defined $\tilde{\gamma}\subset\Sigma$, that it is not boundary parallel.
-We analyze this depending on if $\eta$ arrives at opposite/same sides of $\gamma$, the latter being the only possibility when $\gamma$ separates.
+We analyze this depending on if $\eta$ arrives at opposite/same sides of $\gamma$, the former being the only possibility when $\gamma$ is non-separating.
 We will deal with the case $\Sigma = S_{0,4}$ independently.
 We observe that the methods from \cite{BS94:PeriodMatrix} extend to this case, but we include their arguments for sake of completeness.

-\begin{itemize} \item $\eta$ arrives at opposite sides (and thus does not separate): Let $w \coloneqq w_1 = \arctanh(\frac23)$ and assume, for the sake of contradiction, that $w < \ell(\eta)$.
+\begin{itemize} \item $\eta$ arrives at opposite sides (and thus $\gamma$ is non-separating) and assume, for the sake of contradiction, that $w < \ell(\eta)$.
 Take two lifts of $\gamma$ in $\mathbb{H}^2$ joined by the geodesic $\eta$ orthogonal to both of them.
 Let $\delta$ be the geodesic joining points in each lift of $\gamma$ that are equidistant to $\eta$ and correspond to the same point in the quotient (see Figure \ref{fig:lifts}).
 The distance of these points to $\eta$ is at most $\frac14\ell(\gamma)$.
 Applying the cosine formula (see Theorem~\ref{eq:coslaw}) we have

 Since $\delta$ is a geodesic that meets the lifts of $\gamma$ at the same angles, its quotient is a closed geodesic in $\Sigma$ with intersection number $1$ with $\gamma$.
 Hence $\delta$ is not boundary parallel, and the inequality $\ell(\delta)\geq\ell(\gamma)$ holds.
 In particular we get